-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) brings together many of the main areas that drive economic development and job creation in Victoria.
-These include transport and ports, investment attraction and facilitation, trade, innovation, regional development and small business, together with key services to sectors such as agriculture, the creative industries, resources and tourism.
+The Department of Jobs, Precincts and Regions brings together many of the main areas that drive economic development and job creation in Victoria.
+These include agriculture, cultural and creative economy, employment programs, tourism, sports and major events, precincts, suburbs and regions, mining and resources, small business and trade and investment.

 RACV operates in the areas of motoring and other transport, the home, leisure and travel, and retail.
 RACV’s objectives are to deliver valued benefits to its members and their communities by informing and advising them, representing members’ interests and providing them with assistance when in need by delivering excellent products and services.

 Adroit is respected as a market leader in the local insurance industry.
-Adroit provides expert personalised face-to-face services through branches in Albury/Wodonga, Ballarat, Bendigo, Doncaster, Geelong, Maryborough, Melbourne, Traralgon and Torquay.
+Adroit provides expert personalised face-to-face services through branches in Albury/Wodonga, Ballarat, Bendigo, Drouin, Geelong, Gippsland, Hawthorn, Maryborough, Traralgon and Torquay.

 Melbourne City Council is the local government authority for central Melbourne and the surrounding suburbs.
 Council performs many major functions and services ranging from arts and cultural programs and tourism, to urban planning, capital works and maintenance, recycling and waste management.